-In 1961, Haskel Nathaniel founded Standard Toy Products Ltd., a toy import company.
+In 1961, Haskel Nathaniel founded Standard Toy Products Ltd., a toy import company based in Montreal, QC, Canada.
 He changed the name of the company to Standard Products Import Ltd. and transitioned the business in the early 70’s to become an importer of a wide variety of products including playing cards, cutlery, luggage, running shoes, safety gloves, electrical tape, and batteries.
-In 1976, due to Haskel’s health issues, the company was downsized and he operated the business from his home using a public warehouse for distribution purposes.
+In 1976, due to Mr. Nathaniel’s health issues, the company was downsized and he operated the business from his home using a public warehouse for distribution purposes.

 In 1982, Haskel’s son David joined him while continuing his university studies.
-He was fortunate to receive a large order from Canadian Tire for electrical tape and then proceeded to expand the range to include utility grade, phasing, and splicing tapes.
+Few moments after joining the family business, he was fortunate to receive a large order from Canadian Tire for electrical tape and then proceeded to expand the range to include utility grade, phasing, and splicing tapes.
 With this, David renamed the company Standard Products Inc. and built a network of sales agents to represent them across Canada selling to electrical wholesalers.

 In 1984, David launched a range of incandescent lamps to his offering and the company moved out of the house to a 3000 sq. ft. location on Stinson Street in Montreal.